 Cloud is becoming an integral part of today’s market.
 More and more companies are adopting it.
-Commenting on the statistics of cloud adoption, Hosting Tribunal said that “the hybrid cloud is the weapon of choice for 45% of enterprises.”
+Commenting on cloud adoption statistics, Hosting Tribunal said that “the hybrid cloud is the weapon of choice for 45% of enterprises.”
 Also, it forecasts that

-Is cloud necessary in today’s market?
+Is Cloud necessary in today’s market?

 “Cloud computing is not only the future of computing but the present and the entire past of computing.”